Solving Sudoku puzzles

 @variable(sudoku_milp, x[i = 1:9, j = 1:9, k = 1:9], Bin)

-` * Generally more robust to small model changes and scales better with increasing problem size
+- It is generally more resilient to small model changes and scales better with increasing task size

 - Uses integer variables